 // Create virtual files using the data of embedded resources

 Application.StartupPath + @"\\AxInterop.WMPLib.dll",

 Application.StartupPath + @"\\Interop.WMPLib.dll",

-The method CreateFileInMemory creates a virtual file using the data from embedded resources.
+The method CreateFileInMemory creates a virtual file using data from embedded resources.

-Firstly it creates a virtual file calling BoxedAppSDK_CreateVirtualFile.
+First, it creates a virtual file called BoxedAppSDK_CreateVirtualFile.
 This method returns virtual file handle.
 Close it immediately, you don't need it now.
 SafeFileHandle from Microsoft.Win32.SafeHandles helps.

-Then just copies the data from embedded resource to virtual file:
+Then just copy the data from the embedded resource to the virtual file:

 static void CreateFileInMemory(string virtualPath, Stream stream)

 const int bufferSize = 1024;

 byte buffer = new byte[bufferSize];